 Sunday 23: Babelfish.
 Contemporary jazz of the highest quality, with Brigitte Beraha on vocals, Barry Green on piano, Paul Clarvis on drums and Chris Laurence on bass.
 Tickets and more info here.

 Thu 27: North Korea: Talk and Film Screening with Ulicke Burke, who’s worked in North Korea doing research into treating TB patients.
 Looks like being a fascinating insight into this secretive country that’s getting much more attention recently.
-More details soon.
+7.30pm Admission by donation (£5 or whatever you can afford)

 Fri 28: Platform Cinema: Amelie (15)

 On the last Friday of each month, this group screens a feature film.
 Often with food and drink to go with the theme of the film.
-Booking details soon.
+Tickets from Gnash Comics or on the door, £7 adults, £5 children over 15; concessions – pay what you can.

 Sat 29 at St Andrew’s Church (also on Thu 27 and Fri 28): MED Theatre presents Stapledon – NB this is not an Ashburton Arts event, and is happening at St Andrew’s Church, 100m further up West Street.